 • Durable easy-to-hold nylon paw pads with brushing nubs.

-We think that it would be ideal to give it to them each day (so it becomes a daily routine) for a supervised chew (these seem very durable, but no chew is indestructible)
+We think that it would be ideal to give it to them each day (so it becomes a daily routine) for a supervised chew (these seem very durable, but certainly aren’t indestructible).

 MAD ABOUT ORGANICS ORAL CARE PRODUCTS!